linux-system-roles/network/README.md

 - For `initscripts`,  `mac` is the currently configured MAC address of the device (`HWADDR`).

+### `mtu`

+The `mtu` option denotes the maximum transmission unit for the profile's device.
+Please note, if a profile depends on another profile, the value of the `mtu` option cannot be higher than the value for the parent's device `mtu`.

 ### `interface_name`

 For the `ethernet` and `infiniband`  types, the `interface_name` option restricts the profile to